LukaszMalecki/TDD/Chap2_DI/README.md

 The goal of this chapter was to teach about DI and how to transform an existing project into one using DI.

-The task was make an API app which can return random and real weather data and then to change implementation to support Dependency Injection.
+The task was to make an API app which can return random and real weather data and then to change implementation to support Dependency Injection.

 The solution consists of a .net web API app.